How long does thermostat last

 Frequently Asked Questions

-Signs your thermostat needs replacement include inaccurate temperature readings, the HVAC system not responding properly, or the thermostat simply not working at all.
+Signs your thermostat may need replacement include inaccurate temperature readings, the HVAC system not responding properly, or the display malfunctioning.

 Can I replace a thermostat myself?